gytwo/zen_ui_mod.koplugin/README.md

 Zen UI is original work, but it wouldn't exist without the broader KOReader community.
 Several open source projects provided components, inspiration, reference implementations, or code that was adapted and built upon:

 - **[joshuacant/ProjectTitle](https://github.com/joshuacant/ProjectTitle)** — The plugin that started it all for me.
 This was my first experience with KOReader plugins and an alternative UI.
-- **[qewer33/koreader-patches](https://github.com/qewer33/koreader-patches)** — The bottom navbar and quicksettings components.
+- **[qewer33/koreader-patches](https://github.com/qewer33/koreader-patches)** — The bottom navbar and quick settings components.
 Additional patch approaches and ideas, particularly around UI customization.
 - **[sebdelsol/KOReader.patches](https://github.com/sebdelsol/KOReader.patches)** — Patches and UI techniques that informed several of Zen UI's features.
 - **[doctorhetfield-cmd/simpleui.koplugin](https://github.com/doctorhetfield-cmd/simpleui.koplugin)** — A fellow KOReader UI plugin that served as an inspiration as well as a model for how to apply language translations throughout the plugin.
 - **[kristianpennacchia/zzz-readermenuredesign.koplugin](https://github.com/kristianpennacchia/zzz-readermenuredesign.koplugin)** — Inspiration for the reader search menu redesign